-Historically, the inflation rate has been ~2%, with household incomes growing at a similar rate – neutralizing the overall influence of inflation on customer decisioning.
+Historically, the inflation rate has been ~2%, with household incomes growing at a similar rate – neutralising the overall influence of inflation on customer decisioning.
 In the last few decades, outside of the base rate, inflationary pressures have either been industry specific (eg. 25% tariff on cotton starting in 2018, oil price increases post-September 11th, 2001) or short-lived.

-Over the last few months, the high inflation rate has been driven by the confluence of supply chain delays, staffing shortages, increased gas/oil prices, and sustained international conflict, impacting nearly all goods and service industries.
+In 2023, the high inflation rate has been driven by the confluence of supply chain delays, staffing shortages, increased gas/oil prices, and sustained international conflict, impacting nearly all goods and service industries.
 The cross-industry impact, coupled with the sustained pressures of real wages not growing at a pace of inflation (average HHI was up +5.1 per cent in June compared to a +9.1% CPI in June), makes this point in time critical for brands to navigate inflation differently.

 How does the inflation resilience board help make impactful marketing decisions?

 Not all consumers are being impacted by inflation similarly.
-The Inflation Resilience Dashboard gives brands the ability to understand where the pressures of inflation are more acutely felt at a hyperlocal level to understand business performance better and personalize marketing efforts, product placement, and pricing initiatives.
+The Inflation Resilience Dashboard gives brands the ability to understand where the pressures of inflation are more acutely felt at a hyperlocal level to understand business performance better and personalise marketing efforts, product placement, and pricing initiatives.

 What kind of data fuels the algorithm; tell us how it works?